berlinjs/jsconf2017-special/README.md

 $ npm install     # install dependencies
 $ npm start       # start the dev server & open the application
 $ npm run build   # output to static files in dist/
+$ npm run publish # builds page and publishes it to gh-pages
 ```

 ## License